 Microdosing and cluster headaches

-Luckily, scientific research on treating cluster headaches with microdosing is starting in the US and Canada.
+Luckily, scientific research into treating cluster headaches with microdosing is starting in the US and Canada.
 This is expected to definitively demonstrate the effectiveness of (microdosing) psychedelics as a remedy for this terrible disorder.

 Microdosing and ADHD/ADD